 The Draft Concession Agreement will be issued shortly after the RFP and will be Volume 2 of the RFP.
-Each Proponent is invited to provide comments in respect of the Draft Concession Agreement, incorporating all of the Proponents' comments, corrections, and proposed amendments ("Proposed Amendments") during the five weeks following the issue of Volume 2.
+Each Proponent is invited to provide comments in respect of the Draft Concession Agreement, incorporating all of the Proponents' comments, corrections, and proposed amendments ("Proposed Amendments") no later than March 2, 2005.